Code-Hex/White-MobileTerminal/README.md

 Changed UI(Cooler than before).
 Fixed some issues(for example: problems when restarting subprocesses).
 Completely removed the black line on the screen.
-(This problem is only solved in white mobile terminal for now.)
+(This problem is only solved in whiteterminal for now.)
 Added fonts setting controller!!
 Added themes setting controller!!
 I've prepared 10 types of fonts and limitless color themes :D